Did you know?

-An American traveller passing through the town of Sabie in Mpumalanga province on a rainy day might easily think he or she was back in his home country, in the state of Oregon.
+An American traveller passing through the town of Sabie in Mpumalanga province on a rainy day might easily think he was back in his home country, in the state of Oregon.

 Huge trucks laden with fresh-cut timber share the streets with local bakkies (pick-up trucks) and visitors in SUVs heading for the nearby Kruger National Park.

-Sabie retains a small town specialness, the people are tourist-friendly and the town itself is placed in a marvellous setting of forests and plantations.
+Sabie retains a small-town attraction; the people are tourist-friendly and the town itself is placed in a marvellous setting among forests and plantations.

-From Sabie, you can get to the towns of Pilgrim's Rest and White River, or attractions such as the Mac Mac Falls, Bourke’s Luck Potholes and the Three Rondavels.
-These are famous names from the late 1880s, the era of big gold discoveries in these parts.
+From Sabie, you can get to the historic mining town of Pilgrim's Rest or to White River, and further afield to notable attractions such as the Mac Mac Falls, Bourke’s Luck Potholes and the Three Rondavels.
+The three attractions take their famous names from the late 1880s, the era of big gold discoveries in these parts.

-There are some very interesting displays at the Komatiland Forestry Museum.
+There are some interesting displays at the Komatiland Forestry Museum.